 Judging license is valid 5 years from taking a competition Seminar and the renewal of the judging license is free of charge.

 In order to maintain their judging license, Worldchefs Certified Judges are required to attend a Competition Seminar every five (5) years.
-They will receive a reminder from Worldchefs office one (1) year ahead of expiration and must complete the renewal application form and process.
-The renewal request is then reviewed by the CCC.
+They will receive a reminder from Worldchefs office one (1) year ahead of expiration.
+The renewal request is then reviewed by the Culinary Competition Committee.

 If you allow your license period to elapse, you will have to start the application procedure again.